Here’s the transcript:

-No African safari would be complete without an encounter with the African Big Five – lion, leopard, elephant, rhino and buffalo.
+No African safari would be complete without an encounter with the African Big Five – lion, leopard, elephant, rhino, and buffalo.
 However, this is just the tip of the iceberg – Africa is full of charismatic mammals to watch in their natural habitat, like zebra, giraffe, cheetah, wildebeest, hippo, antelopes, hyena, the lesser feline and canine animals, and numerous antelope species.
 Then there are the birds and the reptiles.
-These creatures form a part of one of the world’s most untamed and natural ecosystems, and are amongst the biggest draws for tourists in the region.
+These creatures from a part of one of the world’s most untamed and natural ecosystems and are amongst the biggest draws for tourists in the region.

 – Our wonderful feathered friends

 People tend to ignore the incredible diversity in bird species in Africa in their rush to capture pictures of large terrestrial mammals at their own expense.
 With nearly one-fourth of the global avian biodiversity being endemic or migratory to Africa, an African safari can give you an opportunity to see some of the world’s most beautiful birds.
 The world’s largest living bird, the ostrich, is found in the African savannah, while species such as the kori bustard, grey crowned crane, greater flamingo, marabou stork, and spoonbill can all be spotted in the rolling plains of Africa.